Mediterranean Climate Garden

 The area is protected from the north and has a warm, sheltered excellent micro climate with a south facing slope, sheltered from the prevailing wind.

-In 2012 the Garden was fully renovated.
-The former flat lawn was re-moulded into an undulating gravelled surface, the soil heavily modified by working in gravel and the steep back slope terraced using dry stone walling.
+In 2013 the Garden was fully renovated and new paths of resin-bonded gravel installed.
+The soil heavily modified by working in lots of grit to improve drainage and the steep back slope terraced using dry stone walling.

-These sun-loving collections contain many border-line hardy plants which have established and survived remarkably well.
+These sun-loving collections contain many borderline hardy plants which have established and survived remarkably well.
 Notable successes have been Banksia marginata from S.E Australia and Tasmania and Correa ‘Marian’s Marvel’ (Australian Fuchsia) which is a garden hybrid.
-Aloiampelos striatula, is one of the very few hardy Aloes which produces many flower spikes throughout the summer,

-Encroaching over the central path is a vigorous Querus suber cork oak tree.
+Extending over the central path is a vigorous Quercus suber (Cork Oak).
 This is a native of the Mediterranean and grown commercially in Spain and Portugal where the bark is regularly stripped to supply cork for wine bottles.